 “Best” is always a subjective term.
 Different people have different needs and expectations.
-This is why I have profiled nine excellent models of slow juicer below.
+This is why I have profiled nine excellent models of slow juicers below.
 You can find a juicer that will serve you well.
 Once you’ve done so, a range of benefits will open up to you.

 What is a Cold Press Juicer, and How Does it Work?

 A slow juicer crushes and squeezes the juice from ingredients without generating heat.
 This is important for health reasons.
 If a juicer runs hot, it destroys the nutrients in fruit and vegetables.
 A cold press juicer prevents this from happening.

 To remain cool, these juicers work slowly.
 Their blades typically work at around 60 rotations per minute.
 This means that cold press juicers are sometimes called slow juicers.

 The results are worth waiting for.
 A slow juicer produces a high yield of nutrition, and the juice tastes fresh and delicious.